amirallami-code/license-guide/README.md

 - Balancing open-source and proprietary development can be challenging.
 - Risk of community forks if the balance is not maintained well.

+## Extended Case Studies

+### Case Study 1: WordPress and the GPL

+WordPress, one of the most popular content management systems, is licensed under GPLv2+.
+This case study explores:

+- Why WordPress chose the GPL
+- How the GPL has impacted WordPress's ecosystem and business model
+- Challenges and controversies surrounding WordPress themes and plugins licensing

+### Case Study 2: MongoDB's License Change

+In 2018, MongoDB changed its license from AGPL to the Server Side Public License (SSPL).
+This case study examines:

+- Reasons behind MongoDB's license change
+- The impact on MongoDB's business and community
+- Reactions from the open-source community and cloud providers

+### Case Study 3: React's Licensing Controversy

+In 2017, Facebook's React library faced scrutiny over its BSD + Patents license.
+This case study covers:

+- The concerns raised by the community about the original license
+- Facebook's response and eventual license change to MIT
+- Lessons learned about the importance of license choice in open-source projects

 ## Industry-Specific Licenses

 While many software licenses are general-purpose, some industries have developed specialized licenses to address their unique needs: